coralnet/pyspacer/README.md

 from spacer.tasks import extract_features

 message = ExtractFeaturesMsg(
-    # Identifier to set this extraction job apart from others.
-Makes sense
+    # This token is purely for your bookkeeping; you may find it useful if you
+    # choose to track tasks by saving these task messages.
+For example, you
-    # to use something that uniquely identifies the image.
+    # can make the token something that uniquely identifies the input image.
     job_token='image1',
     # Extractors available:
     # 1. 'efficientnet_b0_ver1': Generally recommended